-I was born January 14th, 1979 and throughout the early to mid 1980’s, my memory of cars were shaped and styled like that of my dad’s 1976-1977 Chevrolet Nova.
+I was born in January 1979 and throughout the early to mid 1980’s, my memory of cars were shaped and styled like that of my dad’s 1976-1977 Chevrolet Nova.
 It was sky blue which is the same as our 1995 Mini-van that we still drive today.
 It was obviously different.
 Today, cars are generally round and sleeker.
 Though I generally like the style of modern cars, I find that many of the cars today lack the character of those back in the 1970’s.
 There was something raw and in-your-face, even though I have to admit that many of those cars did also look a bit boring like my dad’s Nova.

 ^ You can see downtown in the background.
 This street scene brings back a lot of memories.
 I used to live around Main Street and 8th prior to moving to Richmond.